The Complete Guide to Shopify Google Analytics Integration

 If you focus on irrelevant metrics and data, you’ll waste your time and potentially make the wrong decisions when it comes to optimizing your website.

-What constitutes helpful data?
+So, what constitutes helpful data?

 Helpful data is data that answers a specific question and that you can use to make a decision when it comes to implementing changes on your website.
 If you don’t know what to do with a particular metric, then you don’t need it (at least not yet).